$0 Missouri Adoption Quick-Start Checklist

 Once a child is surrendered under the safe haven law, the legal process moves quickly:

-- Termination of Parental Rights: Under MRS 210.950, a safe haven surrender constitutes voluntary relinquishment and triggers an expedited path toward TPR and adoption
+3. Termination of Parental Rights and adoption: Under MRS 210.950, the surrender constitutes voluntary relinquishment and triggers an immediate move toward TPR and adoption

 The Other Parent's Rights